 Your potential: No one gets rich off of SSD benefits.
 If you are capable of finding a job that comfortably accommodates your condition, you will likely enjoy far more financial freedom than you would on SSD.
 Investigate your options and weigh the financial pros and cons of both.

 Choosing not to appeal may not be in everyone’s best interests, but for many, other options may offer greater financial potential.
-If you are facing a denial and confused over what your next move should be, you can discuss your options with our firm today—simply call our office to schedule a free consultation, and we can help you explore your future with confidence!
+If you are facing a denial and confused over what your next move should be, you can discuss your options with our firm today—simply call our office to schedule a free consultation with a Social Security Disability attorney in Lancaster, and we can help you explore your future with confidence!